CFSAN-Biostatistics/CSP2/README.md

 --out Tiny_Test                                 // Save to ./Tiny_Test

 # Compare assembled queries to multiple references fasta using 20 CPUs, output to ./Tiny_Test_2, use specific python module
-nextflow run Yenta.nf                           // Run Yenta
+nextflow run CSP2.nf                           // Run CSP2
 --fasta assets/test_fasta                       // Use all assemblies from this folder
 --ref_fasta assets/test_ref                     // Compare queries to this assembled reference and...
 --ref_reads assets/test_ref                     // Assemble and use this reference too